9.10. Restorative Justice

 David Carter

 The process of restorative justice programs is often linked with community justice organizations and is normally carried out within the community.
 Therefore, RJ is discussed here in the community corrections section.
-Restorative justice is a community based and trauma-informed practice used to build relationships, strengthen communities, encourage accountability, repair harm, and restore relationships when wrongdoings occur.
-As an intervention following wrongdoing, restorative justice works for the people who have caused harm, and the victim(s), and community members impacted.
+Restorative justice is a community-based and trauma-informed practice used to build relationships, strengthen communities, encourage accountability, repair harm, and restore relationships when wrongdoings occur.
+As an intervention following wrongdoing, restorative justice works for the people who have caused harm, the victim(s), and the community members impacted.
 Working with a restorative justice facilitator, participants identify harms, needs, and obligations, then make a plan to repair the harm and put things as right as possible.
 This process, restorative justice conferencing, can also be called victim-offender dialogues.
 It is within this process that multiple items can occur.
 First, the victim can be heard within the scope of both the community and within the scope of the offense discussed.
 This provides the victim(s) an opportunity to express the impact on them, but also to understand what was happening from the perspective of the transgressor.
-At the same time, it allows the person committing the action to potentially take responsibility for the acts committed, directly to the victim(s) and to the community as a whole.
+At the same time, it allows the person committing the action to potentially take responsibility for the acts committed, directly to the victim(s) and to the community.
 This restorative process provides a level of healing that is often unique to the RJC.
-Pictured, the different processes that can occur during the different types of dialogues within RJC.
+Pictured, are the different processes that can occur during the different types of dialogues within RJC.

 Restorative Justice Processes